dxos/console/packages/konsole-app/README.md

 Konsole app displays overview of the following:

-- Service: services available in DXOS
+- Service: services available in DXOS.
-- Records: registered resources in DXOS
+- Records: registered resources in DXOS.
-- Logs: log entries from sources in DXOS
+- Logs: log entries from sources in DXOS.
-- Config: effective configuration applied for the current user profile
+- Config: effective configuration applied for the current user profile.

 ## Development